-Li-Lan Hsiang Weiss Licensed Acupuncturist, Arvigo® certified practitioner and instructor, Chinese herbalist, energy healer.
+Li-Lan Hsiang Weiss Founder of Armonia Health LLC, Licensed Acupuncturist, abdominal bodywork practitioner and instructor, energy healer, and Chinese herbalist.

-She is a licensed acupuncturist in North Carolina (NC #355) and has a Diplomate in Oriental Medicine from the National Certification Commission on Acupuncture and Oriental Medicine (NCCAOM).
+Li-Lan is a licensed acupuncturist in North Carolina (NC #355) with a Diplomate in Oriental Medicine from the National Certification Commission on Acupuncture and Oriental Medicine (NCCAOM).
 She has been in private practice in Durham since 2005.

 Her master’s degree training in oriental medicine included close to 3,000 hours (of which over 1,000 were clinical hours) of courses in Traditional Chinese Medicine (TCM) and Japanese-style acupuncture, Chinese herbal medicine, Oriental physical therapy, nutrition, Tai Chi, Qi Gong, anatomy and physiology.

 Following her master’s degree, Li-Lan received advanced training in the following areas of oriental medicine: Dr. Tan’s Balance Method, traditional Japanese acupuncture with Koei Kuwahara, enhancing fertility with Chinese herbal formulas and acupuncture with Bob Flaws, Jane Lyttleton, Wendy Yu & Brandon Horn, Chinese medicine classics and cultivation practices with Daoist Master Jeffrey Yuen, herbal alternatives to drugs with John Chen, classical Chinese female health practices with Dr. Lia Andrews, Yuan Qi technique for treating pain with Suzanne Robidoux.